 Implementing a New Notification Target

-This guide explains how to add a new delivery channel to Corvix’s notification system — for example Slack, a webhook, email, or SMS.
+This guide explains how to add a new delivery channel to Corvix’s notification system — for example a webhook, email, or SMS.

 The system is designed so that adding a channel requires: